vandanacm/ClariFi/README.md

 If `.env` is missing, the app still runs: auth uses `client/public/data/local_store.json` (seeded from `local_store.seed.json`), and the LLM agent falls back to rule-based templates.

-**Optional 1-minute install/demo video:** *(not submitted / not required for this grade)* — add an unlisted YouTube link here if you record one later.

 ## Installation

 **Follow along with this YouTube video to install the application:** [ClariFi Installation | YouTube](https://www.youtube.com/watch?v=PLACEHOLDER)